mlhartme/stool/main/documentation.md

 #### Description

 Removes the stage, i.e. deletes the stage directory and the backstage directory.
+Changes the current directory to the parent of the then deleted stage directory.

 Reports an error is the stage is up or if the stage has uncommitted changes.
 In this case, stop the stage and inspect the uncommitted changes; either commit them or revert them.
 Alternatively, you can disable this check with the `-force` option.

 Also, before removing anything, this command asks if you really want to remove the stage.
-You can suppress this interaction with the
+You can suppress this interaction with the `-batch` option.
-`-batch` option.

 If you specify the `-backstage` option, only the backstage directory will be deleted and the stage is removed from Stool's list of stages.
 This is useful to "unimport" a stage, i.e. revert the effect of `stool import`.

-Changes the current directory to the parent of the now deleted stage directory.

 [//]: # (include stageOptions.md)